 Prevention through solid risk-management strategies

 In light of this, importers must have a rigorous product-liability risk management plan in place with redundant, multiple layers of controls that address a product’s entire lifecycle.
-Your business might also require the services of legal counsel or outsourcing specialists familiar with the legislative, cultural, regulatory and other issues in the originating country or countries.
+Your client might also require the services of legal counsel or outsourcing specialists familiar with the legislative, cultural, regulatory and other issues in the originating country or countries.
 These factors are significant in determining the amount of oversight and the level of vigilance needed to control product quality.

 An importer’s product liability risk management plan should include:

 - Written contracts with appropriate protection, including indemnification, intellectual property protection and dispute arbitration in case of non-compliance with contract requirements and subsequent costs of recalling defective or unsafe products

 - Qualified suppliers with thorough quality management programs verified through in-person plant visits

 - Clear product specifications and quality assurance to help ensure the foreign manufacturer is clear about product requirements